 Queen Charlotte Relay

-The event includes a walkers grade introduced in 2002; walkers are not refereed and are organised as social walking.
-There is a Business House Challenge run as a race within a race for teams from the same or related industries; entrants must be aged 14 or above.
+Teams come from across New Zealand.
+A walkers grade was added in 2002; walkers are not refereed and are intended as social walking.
+A Business House Challenge runs as a race within a race for workplace teams; entrants for this must be aged 14 or over.
 All competitors must be aged 14 or above on race day.
-Team entry is $200 online only and the event is limited to a maximum of 80 teams.
-If the race is cancelled at the request of Marlborough Roads for unsafe road conditions, entry fees will be refunded less a $40 administration fee.